 Data transformation is changing the way enterprises do business.
-Adoption of advanced technologies like robotics, AI driven software, and chatbot-enabled services are accelerating because enterprises benefit from positive outcomes.
+The adoption of advanced technologies like robotics, AI-driven software, and chatbot-enabled services are accelerating because enterprises benefit from positive outcomes.
 Here’s a quick guide.

 What are examples of enterprise data transformation?

 Examples of data transformation are everywhere.
 At FedEx, robots handling packages in the distribution and routing facilities help increase efficiency and reduce error rates culminating in improved customer satisfaction and repeat clients.
 In the past year with increased online demand, American Eagle deployed robotics to sort clothing.
-This has improved order fulfillment cycle times and provided their clients with a better buying experience.
-Similarly, IBM is now using AI driven chatbots to improve customer service responsiveness.
+This has improved order fulfilment cycle times and provided their clients with a better buying experience.
+Similarly, IBM is now using AI-driven chatbots to improve customer service responsiveness.

-These are all pragmatic uses of intelligent data to drive positive impact to the business.
+These are all pragmatic uses of intelligent data to drive a positive impact on the business.
 The one common and critical element for effective use of such advanced technology is having reliable data.
 Without a reliable set of data, the automation process that is instantaneously making critical decisions is at risk.
-Let’s explore what it means to get to reliable data?
+Let’s explore what it means to get reliable data?

 What are some challenges facing enterprise data transformation?

 Data transformation involves all of this and more.
-To begin, the enterprise needs to understand the data source options, put context of relevancy into that data based with context on the business problem to be solved.
+To begin, the enterprise needs to understand the data source options, and put the context of relevancy into that data-based with context on the business problem to be solved.
 Typically, the functional data analyst, in conjunction with the data steward and the data engineers, should be focused on comprehending the compatibility of data across applications, the sources, the types of data involved and the implications of data sources on the end goal.

 What is a data transformation lifecycle?